Resources for Media Professionals

 For more information on palliative care as distinct from hospice care, the Center to Advance Palliative Care offers a consumer-oriented website, www.getpalliativecare.org, that describes this new type of service in more detail.

-Please Note: Horizon Hospice does not specifically endorse the activities of these organizations, but offers their information as a sample of the kinds of materials and services that are available.
+Please Note: our hospice programs does not specifically endorse the activities of these organizations, but offers their information as a sample of the kinds of materials and services that are available.